mhpaler/ets/docs/js-client-quickstart.md

 account3 charged for 4 tags
 ```

-Next, lets have a look at the new tagging record in the subgraph.
+Next, lets have a look at the new Tagging Record in the [subgraph](https://api.thegraph.com/subgraphs/name/ethereum-tag-service/ets-mumbai/graphql).

 ```graphql
 query TaggingRecord {